vestrainteractive/subcategory-grid/README.md

 - Supports any public taxonomy
 - Displays only terms with featured images
 - Responsive grid layout
-- HTML and ID list caching with transients
+- Server-side caching with WordPress transients
-- Admin page to clear or preload cache

 ## Installation